-Now I’m new to this school run malarky but it seems a half-term is all it takes to have come across the same irritating shit enough times to become enraged enough to write a blog post about it.
+Now I’m new to the school run malarky but it seems a half-term is all it takes to have come across the same irritating shit enough times to become enraged enough to write a blog post about it.

 Now, I am a bit bitter and twisted about my school run as I said in a previous post my son was placed in our second choice school (a 25 minute walk away) when we have a school literally 100 metres from our house.
 For nearly 2 hours a day I’m battling through throngs of about 200 families coming from further away in the opposite direction (because they all got places at the school next to my house, largely by pretending to have a faith that they don’t) on a single lane path.
 It’s ridiculous.
-However, despite me being particularly bitter, I’m betting many of you also find some of the following things as irritating as your freshly dunked biscuit falling apart in your cup of tea:
+However, despite me being particularly bitter, I’m betting many of you also find some of the following things as irritating as your freshly dunked biscuit falling apart in your cup of tea.

 1. The weather – it can be nice and bright all day but you can guarantee the downpours will time themselves precisely for your school run journeys.

 2. People who park like arseholes – from the jerks who block us into our estate to the prats who park on street corners to the fools who obstruct the whole school carpark.
 Are you so ignorant you are just oblivious to how much you are inconveniencing everyone or are you just seriously brazen and give zero Fs?!
 The person below who keeps parking over the access point on this path, when they could easily park a few metres along, is particularly annoying.

 3. People who stand in thoroughfares – usually people chatting to one another.
 Don’t do it in the doorway or the gates, just move to a place where you aren’t getting in everyone’s bloody way.